Philadelphia Traumatic Brain Injury Lawyer

 • Slip-and-fall accidents

 The effects can last for a few weeks or a few years, or never fully go away.
-Mr. Weitz will go to trial to get you the compensation you are entitled to, so you can focus on your recovery.
+Eric H. Weitz will go to trial to get you the compensation you are entitled to, so you can focus on your recovery.

 A brain injury is considered to be a type of catastrophic injury that can negatively impact the survivor’s walking abilities, memory, thinking, sensation, as well as emotional, cognitive, and physical functioning.